ayumi-b/inspirationals/README.md

   5. Exit
 ```

 Acceptance Criteria:
+* Program prints out confirmation that the quote was deleted.
+* The deleted quote is removed from the database.
+* All references to the deleted quote are removed from the database.
+* After the deletion, the user is taken back to the main manage menu.

 ### Importing Baseline Quotes
 In order to enter all existing quotes by the thought leaders, I want to import an existing list of quotes.